elberdalfidan/uav-rental-project/README.md

 - Users can register and login
 - Users can rent UAVs
-- Users can see their rental history
+- Users can see their rental history and cancel their rentals
 - Admin can add new UAVs
 - Admin can see all the rentals
 - Admin can see all the users